 Survey form

-A crucial point of the proposed approach is the definition of the survey form implementable in an APP for smart devices.
-Such a spreadsheet allows the user (technicians) to measure and evaluate qualitative and quantitative data during a fast-on-site inspection.
+A crucial point of the proposed approach is the definition of the survey form that can be implemented in an app for smart devices.
+Such a spreadsheet-style form allows the user (technicians) to measure and evaluate both qualitative and quantitative data during a fast on-site inspection.

-Such survey form outcomes the condition ratings by exploiting equations (1-2-3).
-The proposed APP can be used for detecting any damaged or degraded element of the structure to obtain the numerical evaluation of its condition by taking into account all the macro-criteria, criteria and parameters of the considered AHP problem.
-Fig. 5 shows a general survey form (empty form).
+In fact, the condition ratings can be obtained using Eqs.
+1–3.
+Here, the proposed app can be used for detecting any damaged or degraded element of the structure to obtain a numerical evaluation of its condition by taking into account all of the macro-criteria, sub-criteria, and parameters of the considered AHP issue.
+Figure 5 shows a general survey form (empty form).Decision support system architecture

-DSS architecture
+The architecture of the proposed DSS consists of five components (Figure 4):

-The architecture of the proposed DSS is constituted by five components (Fig. 4):
+i) The survey form consisting of a suitable spreadsheet that can be implemented in an app for smart devices.

-i) The survey form consisting of a suitable spreadsheet implementable in an APP for smart devices.
+iii) A data management system (DMS), which collects the information provided by the users through the survey form.

-iii) A data management system (DMS) which collects the information provided by the users by the survey form.
+iii) A web-based platform that represents the intelligence of the system.
+This platform processes the survey form data, classifies the church's components, and calculates the condition ratings.

-iii) A Web-Based Platform that represents the intelligence of the System.
-This platform processes the survey form data classifies the church's components and calculates the condition ratings.
+iv) A web application used by technicians to display the reported survey form history and the register information related to the church.

-iv) Web Application used by technicians to display the reported survey form history, the register information about the Church.
+v) An application programming interface (API) connecting the survey form (app) and the web application with the web-based platform and the DMS.

-v) Application Programming Interface (API) connecting the survey form (APP) and the web application with the web-based platform and the DMS.
+Decision support system process

-DSS process
+In order to better specify the DSS procedure and the use of the survey form, a suitable flowchart [37] was produced in accordance with the UML framework (Figure 6).
+Here, the rules and tasks of the actors involved in the process are highlighted.
+The flowchart procedure explains all the interactions between the two main components of the DSS (i.e. the survey form implemented in smart devices and the web application), and the actors involved in the process (i.e. the users of the survey form and the bridge technicians and engineers).
+The flow is described by defining three phases of the process: the data acquisition phase, the data processing phase, and the diagnostic phase.

-In order to better specify the DSS procedure and the use of the survey form, a suitable flowchart [37] is realized in accordance with the UML framework (Fig. 6).
-The rules and tasks of the actors involved in the process are pointed out.
-The flowchart procedure explains all the interactions between the two main components of the DSS (i.e., survey form implemented in smart devices and web application), and the actors involved in the process (i.e., users of the survey form and bridge technicians and engineers).
-The flow is described by defining three phases of the process: data acquisition phase, data processing phase, and diagnostic phase.
+i) During the data acquisition phase, the user first accesses the list of churches on the web-based platform to select those to be surveyed (if the tool is used on a territorial scale, a number of churches can be selected by using a drop-down list).
+Second, the user can ask to use the survey form for the inspection.
+Third, the user can complete the inspection by taking photographs of any damage and criticalities before sending the inspection information to the platform.

-i) During the data acquisition phase, firstly, the user access to the churches list of the web-based platform to select the churches to survey (if the tool is used on a territorial scale, many churches can be selected by using a drop-down list). secondly, the user can ask to use the survey form for the inspection.
-Thirdly, the user can complete the inspection by taking photographs of damages, criticalities and sending the inspection to the Platform;
+ii) In the data processing phase, the web-based platform uses the received surveys to store the new data and to update the survey's history.

-ii) in the data processing phase, the web-based platform exploits the received surveys to store the new data and update the survey's history; iii) during diagnostic phase, the web-based platform sends new damages notification to the building staff that can read, change, or validate the inspection. at this point, the system is able to automatically evaluate the condition ratings, exploiting equation (5-6-7), and the tabulated weights obtained by the AHP.
-Finally, if the condition rating overcomes some defined threshold values, a suitable alarm protocol is triggered.
-An alert notification is sent to all users of the DSS to set up an emergency intervention.
+iii) During the diagnostic phase, the web-based platform sends notification of any new damage to the building staff who can read, change, or validate the inspection.
+At this point, the system is able to automatically evaluate the condition ratings using Eqs.
+5–7 and the tabulated weights obtained via the AHP method.
+Finally, if the condition rating exceeds certain defined threshold values, a suitable alarm protocol is triggered.
+An alert notification is then sent to all users of the DSS to set up an emergency intervention.